Sl4artiB4rtF4rst/MachineVision_Valeo_ChallangeData/1_DatasetCharacteristics/README.md

 - **Label Type:** Classification
 - **Label Description:** The label represents the fabrication status of the microelectronic feature depicted.
 In more detail whether a kind of "bridge" is present or not.
 [What does this label represent?
 What is the prediction task?]
 - **Label Values:**

-1. Missing: bridge-like structure (or contacts) is missing from the depicted area.
-2. GOOD: Fully functionung microelectronic structure including bridge and all correct conductive film layers
+0. GOOD: Fully functionung microelectronic structure including bridge and all correct conductive film layers
+1. Flat Loop: Some of the bridge-like features for this Label type have a different surface structure.
+Investigate whether this is correlated to Die or Window features.
-3. Lift-off blanc: There seems to be a missing layer in the conductive track (indicated by a different lightness and surface structure).
+2. White Lift-off: There seems to be a missing layer in the conductive track (indicated by a different lightness and surface structure).
 The bridge-like feature is present.
 Some datapoints seem to be incorrectly labeled as 'Lift-off blanc' although they seem to be 'GOOD'.
-4. Short circuit MOS: From visual inspection only there seems no difference between this failure mode and the 'GOOD' areas.
-Most likely not suitable for training on image data only.
-5. Lift-off noir: looks almost identical to 'Lift-off-blanc' (visual inspection).
+3. Lift-off noir: looks almost identical to 'Lift-off-blanc' (visual inspection).
 Some data points also seem to be labelled incorrectly.
 Needs to be tested whether a model will be able to descern this label at all.
-6. Boucle plate: Some of the bridge-like features for this Label type have a different surface structure.
-Investigate whether this is correlated to Die or Window features.
+4. Missing: bridge-like structure (or contacts) is missing from the depicted area.
+5. Short circuit MOS: From visual inspection only there seems no difference between this failure mode and the 'GOOD' areas.
+Most likely not suitable for training on image data only.

+In the public and prive Test Data there is also an additional Label:

+6. The 'Drift' or unlabeled class should be classified by the model for all data that does not belong to labels 0-5.
+During Challenge evaluation wrongly classifying this class will be penalized more strongly than compared to other classes.

 - **Label Distribution:**